MattKotsenas/sample-dotnet-tool-tests/README.md

-# Testing dotnet global tools
+# Integration testing for NuGet packages

-This repo is an example of integration tests for dotnet global tools.
-The examples use [xUnit] (though NUnit and MSTest are also supported) and [MSBuildProjectCreator].
+This sample repo is an example of integration tests for NuGet packages.
+The `botsay` folder is an example of testing a dotnet global tool, and the `msbuild` folder is an example of a package that adds custom MSBuild tasks.
+The examples use the `common` folder for environment setup, which uses [MSBuildProjectCreator] and [xUnit] (though any test framework should work).

 The example tool is the `botsay` tool from the [.NET tool tutorial][dotnet-tool-tutorial] packaged locally as a NuGet package.
 The tests create a new temporary package repository and isolated [NuGet package cache][nuget-package-cache] to test installing and running the tool without polluting your package caches.

+The MSBuild example is a simple [custom MSBuild task][custom-msbuild-tasks] that justs outputs a hello world message.

-## Why integration test?
+## Why integration tests?

 Integration tests shouldn't replace unit tests, but they can provide some additional test coverage for some important scenarios.
 For example: